rinconm/CCMI_Test/README.md

 ## Team Info
+Code written by: Marcos Rincon
-Designed by: Electronics Subteam of Anteater Electric Racing (AER) at the University of California, Irvine
+CCMI Designed by: Electronics Subteam of Anteater Electric Racing (AER) at the University of California, Irvine

 Advised by: Dr. J. Michael McCarthy